 This option is for two-year classes, where class rosters remain the same from year 1 to year 2, which is often the case for Diploma & IGCSE Year 1 classes transitioning into Year 2.

 Example: If DP English Language & Literature is a two-year course, the class should not be archived after the first year.
-Use 'Transition Classes to the Next Year' to move classes up a year level, ensuring all student work & class data stays with the class as it moves.
+Use 'Transition Classes to the Next Year' to move classes up a year level, ensuring all student work & class data stay with the class as it moves.

 - Archive previous Year-2 classes